Sales-Automation-Suite/P3SalesAutomationSuite/EMSIReadMeFirst.md

-    replaced the 15 second delay with Do While loop checks to verify that the postings data changed before continuing EMSI website now opens and closes for each company searched
+    replaced the 15 second delay with Do While loop checks to verify that the postings data changed before continuing EMSI website now opens and closes for each company searched fixed Do While loop to exit if element doesn't change added a time out to exit loop added if statement after Do While
+        logs informative message if Do While times out exits For Each loop and continues with next item now reads company names from Excel sheet gets the company name that was found disabled unnecessary data scrape